jufernandy/ARRIVE-compliance/paper.md

 Previous studies have suggested that endorsement of reporting guidelines by journals is a factor that increases adherence from authors [@jin2018does], but simply requiring statements of ARRIVE compliance without checking the quality of descriptions does not seem to be enough  [@hair2019randomised].
 Even though many journals and funders have endorsed the use of ARRIVE guidelines, generally peer reviewers and editors have no designated role on their enforcement, limiting their impact [@baker2014two, @hair2019randomised, @mcgrath2015implementing].

 Additionally, insufficient adherence to reporting guidelines in biomedical sciences probably reflects a lack of planning during experimental research.
 We expect that authors that go through careful considerations when designing their studies are much more likely to report their choices and procedures, such that low compliance is likely a symptom of flexible and exploratory research practices.
-Strictly enforcing that authors report ARRIVE sub-items in manuscripts might actually improve research practices in the long term, by drawing attention to important aspects of study design that are often overlooked in basic biological research.
+Strictly enforcing that authors report ARRIVE sub-items in manuscripts might actually improve scientific practices in the long term, by drawing attention to important aspects of study design that are often overlooked in basic biological research.

 Publications in peer-reviewed scientific journals are the main source of information used by the scientific community to generate novel hypotheses and compare existing findings, advancing the frontiers of knowledge.
 To this end, it is critical that essential information for the interpretation of results and procedures are properly described.
 As shown in various reports, however, this is still considerably lacking in experimental animal studies.
 Reporting guidelines can guide authors to accomplish this task, but we believe it is necessary to enforce compliance as part of the editorial process, instead of simply endorsing and recommending their use.
 Though increased awareness of ARRIVE guidelines and improvements in reporting quality have been observed over the years, studies in biomedical sciences still require a substantial increase in adherence with these recommendations to obtain a more transparent and reproducible animal research.